 In 2019, a DUI charge could increase your rates by 71%, or $1,099.
 As insurers reevaluate your risk, a DUI or DWI violation can cost you $3,297 over a three year period.

-The below breakdown lays the groundwork to define DUI and DWI broadly — for actionable advice, seek out a legal professional.
+The below breakdown lays the groundwork to define DUI and DWI broadly — for actionable advice, consult a legal professional.

 DUI stands for Driving Under the Influence.
 A DUI offense occurs when someone drives with alcohol in their bloodstream.
 While the federal legal blood-alcohol content (BAC) limit is 0.08%, some states may pursue DUI charges at BAC levels of 0.01%, depending on the driver's age.
 In some states, a DUI can be issued without the officer checking BAC via breathalyzer.
 In some cases, a DUI can be charged based on erratic driving behavior, the suspicion of the influence of alcohol, or a field sobriety test.

 DWI means Driving While Impaired.
 Some states define a DWI as Driving While Intoxicated — in those instances, there is no difference between a DUI and DWI charge.
 In those states that do recognize them as separate charges, DWI generally refers to driving while impaired by drugs — either prescribed or recreational.

 Each of these charges means the driver was exhibiting dangerous behavior while behind the wheel of a car.
 A driver can be charged with a DUI or DWI after failing a field sobriety test, even with a BAC below the state's legal limit.
 The location of the offense has a major impact on the legal outcome, as states with zero-tolerance policies may not differentiate between DUI and DWI violations.